daehee87/lab/web/_pages/openings.md

 - Exceptionally high overall undergrad GPA score.
 - Student who has a lot of experience in writing/polishing high quality tech-documents.
 - English native, semi-native for academic writing.

+### How to contact
+Please send an e-mail including your CV and Undergrad GPA scores to ... to setup an interview.
+If you consider M.S./Ph.D. candidate, contact me before the semester begins.
+For research intern position, you can contact me anytime.

+### Miscellaneous
+We welcome CTF/Wargame player and bug hunter.
+One of a lab's goal is to form a CTF team and participate in CTFs.